Sjlver/Sjlver.github.io/research.md

 I completed my PhD at the [Dependable Systems Lab][dslab], under the supervision of George Candea.

-My work focuses on Elastic Program Transformations: flexible techniques to increase the reliability of software.
+My work focused on *Elastic Program Transformations:* flexible techniques to increase the reliability of software.
 This [30-minute talk][ept_talk] gives an overview of Elastic Program Transformations and their applications.